Skip to main content

 1. No Editing Tools

-QuickTime can trim the start and end of a recording—that’s it.
-No timeline, no cuts, no effects.
-You get raw footage only.
+QuickTime can trim the start and end of a recording.
+That’s it.
+No timeline, no cuts, no transitions.
+You get raw footage with no way to polish it before sharing.

 2. No Zoom Effects

 Can’t zoom into areas of interest.
-Your viewers see everything at the same scale, making it hard to highlight small UI elements or text.
+Your viewers see everything at the same scale, making small UI elements and text nearly impossible to follow in tutorials.

 3. No Custom Backgrounds

 Recordings show your full desktop, wallpaper and all.
-No way to add professional gradient backgrounds or padding.
+There’s no way to add professional gradient backgrounds or padding around your capture area.

 4. No System Audio

-QuickTime exports as MOV only—large file sizes, limited compatibility.
+QuickTime exports as MOV only, producing large file sizes with limited compatibility.
 No MP4, no GIF, no WebM.
+You’ll need a separate converter for sharing online.

 RecordingFull screen + areaFull screen + area